The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Any

-Example: (logged in as root)
+Example: (Logged in as "root", for testing)

 # echo > file